writeonly/Omnibus/api/mono/eureka-server/README.md

 ## Responsibility

-`eureka-server` provides local service registration and discovery for the Spring services in `core`.
+`eureka-server` provides local service registration and discovery for the Spring services in `api`.
 Backend services register here and can discover each other without hardcoding every target address.

 ## Local Port